OXID-eSales/paypal-checkout-documentation/configuration.rst

       .. figure:: /media/screenshots/oxdajr03.png
          :alt: Completing the registration of the merchant account

-         Figure: Completing the registration of the merchant account
+         Fig.: Completing the registration of the merchant account

       A message indicates success (:ref:`oxdajr04`).